parse/quicksortMPI/README.md

-quicksortMPI
+Quicksort implementation with MPI
 ============

-Quicksort implementation with MPI
+Quicksort implementation with MPI with plots in Matlab.